 While this methodology encourages a more proactive and forward-looking approach, it will require additional review and analysis.
 Identifying such things as probabilities of default and expected losses can be challenging.
 Automated investment accounting solutions can help alleviate the burden of cumbersome additional requirements.

-Clearwater is dedicated to keeping insurers up-to-date on the latest regulatory guidance changes.
+Clearwater is dedicated to keeping insurers and treasury professionals up-to-date on the latest regulatory guidance changes.
 Subscribe to Clear Insights and check our resources center for the latest on industry news, best practices, and trends.